Stochastic Online Shortest Path Routing: The Value of Feedback

 \subsubsection{Objectives}

-The goal is to design online routing policies in $\Pi_1$, $\Pi_2$, and $\Pi_3$ that minimize regret over the $N$ first packets.
-As it turns out, there are policies in any $\Pi_j$, $j=1,2,3$, whose regrets scale as $O(\log(N))$ when $N$ grows large, and no policy can have a regret scaling as $o(\log(N))$.
-Our objective is then to identify, for each $j=1,2,3$, the best policy in $\Pi_j$ and its asymptotic regret $C_j(\theta)\log(N)$.
-By comparing $C_1(\theta)$, $C_2(\theta)$, and $C_3(\theta)$, we can quantify the potential performance improvements taking routing decisions at each hop rather than at the source only, and observing per-link delays rather than per-path delays.
+The goal is to design online routing policies in $\Pi_1$, $\Pi_2$, and $\Pi_3$ that minimize regret over the first $N$ packets.
+As it turns out, there are policies in any $\Pi_j$, $j=1,2,3$, whose regrets scale as ${\cal O}(\log(N))$ when $N$ grows large, and no policy can have a regret scaling as $o(\log(N))$.

+Our objective is to derive, for each $j=1,2,3$, an asymptotic regret lower bound $c_j(\theta)\log(N)$ for policies in $\Pi_j$, and then propose simple policies whose regret upper bounds asymptotically approach that of the \emph{optimal} algorithm, i.e., an algorithm whose regret matches the lower bound in $\Pi_j$.
+As we shall discuss later, there exists an algorithm whose regret asymptotically matches these lower bound.
+Therefore, by comparing $c_1(\theta)$, $c_2(\theta)$, and $c_3(\theta)$, we can quantify the potential performance improvements taking routing decisions at each hop rather than at the source only, and observing per-link delays rather than end-to-end delays.